SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 traditional chinese, players should have a choice of what theme they'd like for their turf.
 Another original idea, so no confirmation yet.

- 3. (4)[Unconfirmed] Turf for triad -> There should be a large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
+ 3. (4)[Unconfirmed] Turf for triad -> A large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
 The warehouse in this turf should allow for limitless tradingbetween the gang.
 Other buildings in this turf may include a gang base, nightclub, coop activities etc. Not yet confirmed.